-We do not currently have any products approved for sale and, to date, we have not recognized any revenue.
+We currently have one product, Omisirge, which was approved by the FDA in April 2023, and, to date, we have not recognized any revenue.
 In the future, we may generate revenue from a combination of product sales, reimbursements, up-front payments and future collaborations.
 If we fail to achieve clinical success or obtain regulatory approval of any of our product candidates in a timely manner, our ability to generate future revenue will be impaired.